 The town of Lyme Regis is located in Lyme Bay on the western edge of Dorset where the river Lym enters the sea.
 It has four main beaches and to either side the shore is backed by high unstable cliffs rich in fossils.
-Lying just inside the famous Cob, Town beach is the most popular, and has (imported) sand backed by a pebble bank.
-RNLI lifeguards patrol during the summer.
-Dogs are not allowed from 1st May until 30th September.
-Dogs are allowed on the other beaches.
+P&D car parks can be found in the town.

 Monmouth Beach is to the west, and is mostly pebbles, where a limestone layer called the Ammonite Pavement is rich in fossils.

 Front beach (above) lies just inside the famous Cob and is the most popular.
 The shore is of sand backed by a pebble bank and a promenade - this being largely level with the back of the beach providing easy access.
 RNLI lifeguards patrol during July and August.
 Dogs are not allowed on this beach from 1st May until 30th September, but are allowed on the other beaches.
 Facilities here include numerous beach shops, cafes, take-aways and toilets ♿.
 If using take-aways or eating outside, beware of the herring gulls!

 Church Cliff Beach is a small sandy beach to which access is down steps.